 If Intra frames are coded in full resolution, Inter-frames are encoded in quarter resolution and Motion Compensaiton Network with Texture Transfer Network are used for full resolution reconstruction synthesis (JVET-V0149) gain of almost 10% (in average for 4K content in RA) can be achieved.

-For the training mot fo the proponents in this category used BVI-DVC.
+One cross-check was performed for proposals in this category(JVET-V0148).

+Proponents of JVET-V0096 reported that they used BVI-DVC [2] to fine tune EDSR which was originaly trained on DVI2K [3].

 Viewing for test materials in EE1

 Candidates for viewing were suggested by EE proponents, discussed during AhG11 telco and made available via JVET ftp.
 All proponents selected 4K sequences to illustrate benefits of their proposals.